Undergraduate Travel Bursary 2023

 Conference presentation awards

-2) Other Relevant Activities (250 words maximum): In this section describe any professional and extracurricular activities that demonstrate your communication and leadership skills.
+3. Relevant Activities (250 words maximum): Describe any professional and extracurricular activities that demonstrate your communication and leadership skills.

 Letter of Reference: One letter of support (1 page maximum) from your PhD advisor or a committee member is required for each applicant.
 Letters should speak to the criteria listed above and should clearly state that the applicant is close to completion of their thesis.
 Letters must not contain the name of the applicant, but rather non-identifying terms such as “The Applicant”, or similar.
 For example, “The applicant has been a member of my lab…”.

 Other Important Information